skidoodl/My-First-Eldritch-Evil/README.md

 ### Graphics Update
 * __2.0.0__ (in progress)
-   * Added number formatting for stats.
+   * Added number formatting for stats
-   * Time alive now tracked and displayed on death. (not working)
+   * _Time alive now tracked and displayed on death (not working)_
-   * Hatching is much easier now.
+   * Hatching is much easier now
-   * Removed difficulty - games run on normal.
+   * Removed difficulty - games run on normal
-   * Added start screen.
+   * Added start screen
-   * Added menu window with visual pet display.
+   * Added menu window with visual pet display
-   * Feeding the pet uses a drop-down menu now.
-   * Reworked the pet sleep mechanic.
+   * Reworked the pet sleep mechanic
-      * Sleeping the pet actually takes time.
+      * Sleeping the pet actually takes time
-      * Player can perform some actions while pet is sleeping.
+      * Player can perform some actions while pet is sleeping
-   * Added easily togglable stats menu.
+   * Added easily togglable stats menu
-   * Added responsive menu GUI.
+   * Added responsive menu GUI
-   * Finally made moods an actual thing.
+   * Reimplementation of moods
-   * Shopping system completely reworked.
+   * Shopping system completely reworked
-      * Shop opens in seperate window to allow multitasking.
+      * Shop opens in seperate window to allow multitasking
-      * Information about items and use now visible (unfinished).
+      * _Information about items and use now visible (unfinished)_
+   * _Complete overhaul of the fitness system (unimplemented)_
+      * Exercising now has a greater impact on gameplay
+      * Exercising the pet is now a more active process (...get it?)
+      * Introduced fitness plans (still in the early stages) (unimplemented)
+   * _Introduced more skill/physical-related stats for pet (unimplemented)_
+   * Removed menu alerts for stats (may be reimplemented in future versions)
    * Bugfixes

 ## License